Extended Services Program

 The self-contained program in grades 3-5 is available for students who qualify intellectually.
 Accelerated math and reading instruction is provided.
 In other areas the grade level curriculum is compacted to allow time to accelerate and explore other areas beyond the scope of the regular curriculum.

 Middle School: The Middle School Extended Program offers accelerated classes in English, Mathematics, Science and Art.
-Students may qualify for replacement/daily Extended Math classes and/or replacement/daily Extended Literacy/Language Arts classes in 6th grade and Extended English classes in 7th and 8th grade.
+Students may qualify for replacement/daily Extended Math classes and/or replacement/daily Extended ELA classes in 6th grade and Extended ELA classes in 7th and 8th grade.
 Replacement/daily Extended Science classes are offered in grades 7 and 8.
 Extended Art classes meet one period per week in Grade 6 and two periods per week in grades 7 and 8.

 High School: Students from the Middle School Extended Services Program transition into appropriate Honors and Advanced Placement classes at Barrington High School.